F. R. Scott: Life and work

 Scott was born on August 1, 1899, in Quebec City, the sixth of seven children.
 His father was Frederick George Scott, "an Anglican priest, minor poet and staunch advocate of the civilizing tradition of imperial Britain, who instilled in his son a commitment to serve mankind, a love for the regenerative balance of the Laurentian landscape and a firm respect for the social order."
 He witnessed the riots in the city during the Conscription Crisis of 1917.

 Completing his undergraduate studies at Bishop's University, in Lennoxville, Quebec, Scott went to Magdalen College, Oxford, as a Rhodes Scholar and was influenced by the Christian socialist ideas of R. H. Tawney and the Student Christian Movement.

 Scott returned to Canada, settled in Montreal, studied law at McGill University, and eventually joined the law faculty as a professor.
 While at McGill, Scott became a member of the Montreal Group of modernist poets, a circle that also included Leon Edel, John Glassco, and A. J. M. Smith.

 Scott and Smith became lifelong friends.
 Scott contributed to the McGill Daily Literary Supplement, which Smith edited; when that folded in 1925, he and Smith founded and edited the McGill Fortnightly Review.
 After the Review folded, Scott helped found and briefly co-edited The Canadian Mercury.
 Scott, assisted by Smith and Leo Kennedy, also anonymously edited the modernist poetry anthology New Provinces (in which he published ten poems), which was published in 1936.

-The Great Depression greatly disturbed Scott; he and the historian Frank Underhill founded the League for Social Reconstruction (LSR) to advocate socialist solutions in a Canadian context.
+The Great Depression greatly disturbed Scott; he founded the League for Social Reconstruction (LSR) with the historian Frank Underhill to advocate socialist solutions in a Canadian context.
 Through the LSR, Scott became an influential figure in the Canadian socialist movement.
 He was a founding member of the Co-operative Commonwealth Federation (CCF) and a contributor to that party's Regina Manifesto.
 He also edited a book advocating Social Planning for Canada (1935).
-In 1943, he co-authored Make This Your Canada, spelling out the CCF national programme, with David Lewis.
+In 1943, he co-authored Make This Your Canada, which spelled out the CCF national programme, with David Lewis.
 Scott was elected national chairman of the CCF in 1942, and would serve until 1950.